Intel 471 Reports Action Bundle

 - Malware

-- An Intel 471 API Key and associated Email account.
+- An Intel 471 Client ID and Secret.

 - The ThreatQ MITRE Enterprise ATT&CK CDF, MITRE Mobile CDF, and MITRE PRE-ATT&CK feeds should be installed on your ThreatQ instance.
 These three feeds are provided by the MITRE ATT&CK CDF integration, which is available on the ThreatQ Marketplace.